 |Ski club:||Calgary Alpine Racing Club|

-Worst moment in ski racing: Probably my injury at Lake Louise (in 2009).
+What has been your worst moment in ski racing?
+Breaking my leg at Lake Louise

 2nd – Super-G – Lake Louise, Alta.
 (Nov.
 2008)